gowthamrdyy/Spotify-clone/README.md

 ---

-> “Music gives a soul to the universe, wings to the mind, flight to the imagination.” – Gowtham sree
+> “Music gives a soul to the universe, wings to the mind, flight to the imagination.” – Gowtham sree charan